sonata-project/SonataNotificationBundle/Resources/doc/reference/multiple_queues.rst

 When publishing a message with the type `start.transcode.video`, those messages will be handled by the first consumer.
-Messages with the routing key `send.some.mail` will be handled by the `mail` consumer.
+Messages with the routing key `send.some.mail` will be handled by the `catchall` consumer.

 If a message is published which cannot be mapped to a queue because it's not defined in the configuration, it will be published to the queue defined in the `default_queue` configuration node.